yetulaxman/containers-workflows/_hands-on/day3/Share_image.md

 4. Push your image to your DockerHub repository

    Sharing an image *via* docker registry such as  DockerHub (the most popular image registry, hosting hundreds of thousands of images) is an efficient way of sharing and managing your images.
-Once image is in a docker (public) registry, anyone can pull it from there.
+Once an image is in a docker (public) registry, anyone can pull it from there.
 However, this involves setting up an account in
    Docker registry.
 Here are few steps you can do to set-up your account:
        - One can create an account on the DockerHub using instructions [here](https://hub.docker.com/account/signup/).
 After verifying your email you are ready to go and upload your first docker image.
        - Click on Create Repository.
        - Choose a name  and a description for your repository and click Create.

    Once you have docker credentials in place, you are ready to push the image.
 Before pushing your docker image to DockerHub,  you just need to rename docker image to your namespace/account first using `docker tag` command as below:

     ```bash